 any officer that is identified in Companies House as an officer of the requesting organisation;

-the executive of human resources; or
+the executive of human resources of the requesting organisation; or

-the Chief Executive Officer, Chief Operating Officer or Chief Technical Officer.
+the Chief Executive Officer, Chief Operating Officer or Chief Technical Officer of the requesting organisation.

 The appropriate officer shall send the forms and confirmations required by the CSS Certificate Authority in accordance with the process defined in Paragraph 3.8 of this REC Schedule.